lebriggs/laura_website_2/content/blog/post_index/index.Rmd

 | ![Post details section showing the date posted, length, categories, tags, and related posts](details_75.jpg "Post Details") |
 |:--:|
 | **Figure 1:** Post details for the current blog post. |

-Now, let's look at an example of how categories and tags function for the blog post you are reading.
-The categories and tags are specified in the YAML front matter.

 Now, let's examine the YAML front matter for this blog post to see how categories and tags are specified (**Example 2**).